vpelss/Forever_Passwords/README.md

 Notes: Spaces are not allowed in the Alias field.
 The reason is that trailing spaces are not visible, but may be present, and this will create a different password.

-This link is a good password policy resource:
+The following link is a good password policy resource.
+See how secure your password is. https://www.grc.com/haystack.htm

-https://www.grc.com/haystack.htm

 FYI, You can do the same password generation: